Mayank RSS

 }

 Note that we are adding our keydown listener on document because it needs to work regardless of where the focus is.
 However, this could potentially interfere with other components that also listen for the Escape key (such as a dialog which may contain a tooltip).
 To somewhat alleviate this, we’ll also dismiss the tooltip when Control key is pressed.
-Additionally, the other components could be changed to check for the presence of tool-tip:not([hidden]) in their keydown handlers.
+Additionally, the other components could be changed to check for the presence of tool-tip:not(:popover-open) in their keydown handlers.

 We’ll also need account for any “offset” between the tooltip and the trigger.
 Almost every tooltip I’ve seen out in the wild has a gap between itself and the trigger.
 We don’t want our tooltip to be accidentally dismissed when the mouse is being moved from the trigger to the tooltip.
 We can fix this using an invisible pseudo-element to effectively increase the size of the tooltip, ensuring that the pointer events still work within the gap.